 This area includes all of the repair costs associated with each crusher.
 This is also the area where there can be great variability.
 Type of application, severity of duty and general operating conditions are just a few of the factors that are hard to program into any predictability software.
 The software uses an estimated life expectancy of the components of each machine.
 This is the average life expectancy of the component.

-Also included is the labour to remove and install the parts, plus any machining those parts will require.
+Also included is the labor to remove and install the parts, plus any machining those parts will require.
 If there is rebuild capability, it is factored in as well.

 Another great variable in this type of software is the number of hours the equipment is to be run.
 If we end the hours right before a significant repair event (such as a bearing or bushing replacement), the cost per ton will be significantly less than if we end the hours just after a significant repair event.